 Surviving the electronic-warfare pressure layer

-The Ministry of Defence reported 791 drone intrusions and 237 drones neutralised along the western front during 2025.
-Indigenous spoofers, jammers, and layered counter-UAS systems supported the response (Ministry of Defence, 31 December 2025).
+The Ministry of Defence reported 791 drone intrusions and 237 combat drone neutralisations along the western front during 2025.
+Indigenous spoofers, jammers, and layered counter-UAS systems supported the response, and the same counter-UAS layer now sits inside the Indian Army drone architecture as an integrated capability rather than a separate service (Ministry of Defence, 31 December 2025).
 The figures explain why the Army's roadmap allocates a dedicated air-defence and electronic-warfare layer rather than treating drones as stand-alone systems.

 Electronic warfare changes the survivability equation.
 Survivability for an infantry drone platoon India deploys today depends on hardened communications links and rapid frequency switching.
 Surveillance drones also require resilience against spoofing and signal disruption.